 The United States is presently in the midst of a national health emergency related to the COVID-19 virus.
-The overall consequences of the COVID-19 virus on a national, regional and local level are unknown, but has the potential to result in a significant economic impact.
+The overall consequences on a national, regional and local level are unknown, but has the potential to result in a significant economic impact.
 The impact of this situation on the Authority and its future results and financial position is not presently determinable.